LLNL/lbann/docs/layers/miscellaneous_layers.rst

 The :python:`ChannelwiseSoftmax` layer applies the Softmax function across channel dimensions.

-The input tensor is sliced along the first tensor dimension (by default, the "channel" dimension for image data in CHW format) and the softmax function is computed for each slice.
+The input tensor is sliced along the chosen tensor dimension (by default, the "channel" dimension for image data in CHW format) and the softmax function is computed for each slice.